tmtsoftware/csw/docs/src/main/services/database.md

 @@@note

-If there is a syntax error in SQL queries the `Future/CompletableFuture` returned will fail with `CompletionException` and `CompletionStage` will fail with `ExecutionException`.
-But both `CompletionException` and `ExecutionException` will have Jooq's `DataAccessException` underneath as cause.
+If there is a syntax error in SQL queries, the `Future/CompletableFuture` returned will fail with `CompletionException` and the `CompletionStage` will fail with an `ExecutionException`.
+But both `CompletionException` and `ExecutionException` will have
+Jooq's `DataAccessException` underneath as cause.

 @@@